 Meals are cooked on the premises and vegetarian meals are always provided.
-Pupils on a special diet are catered for if necessary.
-Snacks are also provided at 10.25am, 4.15pm and 8.00pm.
-The emphasis is on wholesome fresh food with plenty of fruit and fresh vegetables.
+Special dietary needs are catered for.
+Snacks are also provided mid-morning and mid-afternoon.
+The emphasis is on wholesome fresh food with plenty of fruit and vegetables.

 Pupils are required to attend all meals.
-Registration of boarders takes place at breakfast and supper.
+Registration of boarders takes place at breakfast.